 These are the resources and tools that I have found the most helpful in running my business.
 Don't miss my book recommendations below, especially those on the social justice (make a difference) side of things.

 Evernote: This is how I keep track of everything!
 Business + personal.
 I save resources and things I want to remember (much easier to search/find here than web browser bookmarks OR Pinterest) plus I keep track of a lot of my business management details here.

 Dropbox: I use this for transferring large project-related files.
-It's also a great tool for housing downloadable graphic files and PDFs.
+It's also a great tool for housing downloadable graphic files and PDFs—also, it's the perfect way to access photos you have on your computer that you want to post on Instagram.
 Sign up for your own account to gain file storage accessible from all your devices.
 Dropbox is fantastic.

 Hightail: this is the most reliable tool I've found for delivering client's final files when their project is wrapped up.

 Asana: this is the tool I use for managing client projects—communication, due dates, deadlines, feedback.
 It's a great way to keep from losing track of things in an overflowing email inbox!